dotarac/Pythonista/README.md

 3. The WorkFlow lets the user choose the correct folder in the saved archive and propose the user to download all scripts or only a selection of files.
 Workflow filters python files only
 4. For each file in the selected folder, Workflow stores the file content on the Ipad clipboard then calls a Pythonista script with the filename as an argument.
 5. Pythonista script creates a new script file using the file name passed as argument and copy content of the file from the clipboard.
 It then stores the file in a dedicated Pythonista Directory after checking for duplicates in order to avoid overwriting.
-6. Workflow is called back again using URL schemes to continue the loop over the file list
+6. Workflow is called back again using URL schemes to continue the loop over the file list (see workflow details in picture from left to right)

 	<img src="asset.jpg"/>